flaxandteal/dp-compose/cantabular-import/README.md

 run `docker-compose up -d` and docker-compose will automatically detect which services need rebuilding (no need to bring everything down first).

+## Known Issues ##

+dp-dataset-api requires a connection to a graph db in order to not complain at healthcheck time.
+As it stands the service isn't configured to be able to access the ssh tunnel to Neptune from the container's host machine.

+This doesn't prevent the Cantabular import journey from working but it does produce an error log.

+Either dp-dataset-api needs to be able to be configured to not require a graph db connection or the container needs to be configured to access the host environments localhost.